zzz0906/LeetCode/2021_Aug/Readme.md

 we do not need to consider half pointer.
 Because we search from small to bigger.

 yeh, hashset is better than binary search.

+## Group Anagrams

+Given an array of strings strs, group the anagrams together.
+You can return the answer in any order.

+An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

+this is a really easy question.

+we can use a dict as the key, and the value as the list for the words.

+AC!